HarutakaMatsumoto/swiftShell/README.md

 # swiftShell
 This is the shell script of Swift.
 It's swifty, and you can use it with existing codes seamlessly.
 This is freandly of both of beginners and persons with experience.
-The using image is like this.
+A conceptual drawing is like this.
 ```
 $ swift -I swiftShell
 Welcome to Apple Swift version 4.2 (swiftlang-1000.11.37.1 clang-1000.11.45.1).
 Type :help for assistance.